-- Catalog and Database Access computers.
-There is no time limit on these and no library card needed.
+- Catalog and database access computers.
+There is no time limit on these and no library card is needed.

-- 15 Minute Internet computers.
-No library card needed.
+- Fifteen minute internet computers.
+No library card is needed.

-- 1 Hour Internet and Word Processing computers.
-A library card is required.
+- Two-hour internet and word processing computers.
+A LAPL library card is required.

-- To reserve a 1 Hour Internet and Word Processing computer you must have and use a valid Los Angeles Public Library card issued in your name.
+- To reserve a two hour internet and word processing computer you must have and use a valid LAPL library card issued in your name.

 - A free library card is available with proper identification at any circulation desk.